- LAST REVIEWED: 06 February 2017

 Marauhn, Thilo.
 “Sahara.”
 In The Max Planck Encyclopedia of Public International Law.
 Vol. 8.
 Edited by Rüdiger Wolfrum, 1095–1106.
 Oxford: Oxford University Press, 2012.

-Reviews, if briefly, some key aspects of the conflict, such as the period of Spanish colonization and the efforts made by the United Nations to achieve decolonization; special emphasis is placed on natural resources and humanitarian issues; this article was last updated in May 2010.
+Reviews, if briefly, some key aspects of the conflict, such as the period of Spanish colonization and the efforts made by the United Nations to achieve decolonization; special emphasis is placed on natural resources and humanitarian issues.
+This article was last updated in May 2010.

 Riquelme Cortado, Rosa.
 “Marruecos frente a la (des)colonización del Sahara Occidental.”
 Anuario Mexicano de Derecho Internacional 13 (2013): 205–265.

-Argues that Western Sahara conflict is an issue of decolonization whose solution lies in the exercises by the population of its right to freely determine its future via referendum, independence being one of the options.
-The author analyses the United Nations Security Council resolutions, especially those adopted after the Moroccan Initiative for Negotiating an Autonomy Statute for the Sahara Region.
+Argues that the Western Sahara conflict is an issue of decolonization whose solution lies in the exercises by the population of its right to freely determine its future via referendum, independence being one of the options.
+The author analyzes the United Nations Security Council resolutions, especially those adopted after the Moroccan Initiative for Negotiating an Autonomy Statute for the Sahara Region.

 Zoubir, Yahia H., and Daniel Volman, eds.
 International Dimensions of the Western Sahara Conflict.
 Westport, CT: Praeger, 1993.

 Explores regional and international dimensions of the conflict after the ceasefire agreement reached between the Polisario Front and Morocco in 1991.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.

 - African Commission on Human and Peoples' Rights and the Af...